Ifehan/Chipn/docs/transaction-history.md

 ## Overview

-The Transaction History feature provides users with a comprehensive view of all their M-Pesa transactions, including filtering, search, and pagination capabilities.
+The Transaction History feature provides users with a comprehensive view of all their M-Pesatransaction-history, including filtering, search, and pagination capabilities.
 It integrates with the `/mpesa/transactions` API endpoint to fetch and display transaction data in real-time.

 ## Features

-- ✅ **Real-time Data Fetching** - Automatically fetches transactions from the API
+- ✅ **Real-time Data Fetching** - Automatically fetchestransaction-history from the API
-- ✅ **Status Filtering** - Filter by All, Pending, or Completed transactions
+- ✅ **Status Filtering** - Filter by All, Pending, or Completedtransaction-history
 - ✅ **Pagination** - Navigate through large transaction lists with Previous/Next controls
 - ✅ **Client-side Search** - Search across account reference, phone number, receipt number, and description
 - ✅ **Status Badges** - Visual indicators for transaction status (Completed, Pending, Failed)